The Restoration of Colonist Car 1202

 The CPR misplaced their provisions, forcing the family to rely on the kindness of strangers.
 Diefenbaker arrived in Winnipeg, nonetheless, and journeyed halfway up the Edmonton wagon route to where his father, a teacher, had been offered a job in Fort Carlton, Saskatchewan.
 Within three years of their arrival, they claimed a quarter section of prairie farmland under the Dominion Lands Act and broke 10 acres of grass to plant their first crop.

 John Diefenbaker would eventually travel in style.
 In 1957 he became the thirteenth Prime Minister of Canada.
 But aboard the colonist sleeping car – a 72-seat vehicle to a new home, a better life and the fulfillment of dreams – his unique story intersects with millions of others.

-Now open, Journey of a Lifetime, a new exhibit and performance
+Journey of a Lifetime, an exhibit and performance

 Heritage Park is preserving these stories along with Colonist Car 1202.
 Now, you can drop by the Roundhouse to see the ongoing restoration of this iconic Canadian artifact, the older of only two still in existence.